 - implement antibotnet tools that find and block bot viruses.
 In addition, most firewalls and antivirus software include basic tools to detect, prevent and remove botnets.

 In a drive-by download attack, malicious code is downloaded from a website via a browser, application or integrated operating system without a user's permission or knowledge.
 A user doesn't have to click on anything to activate the download.
 Just accessing or browsing a website can start a download.
 Cybercriminals can use drive-by downloads to inject banking Trojans, steal and collect personal information as well as introduce exploit kits or other malware to endpoints.

 One of the best ways a company can prevent drive-by download attacks is to regularly update and patch systems with the latest versions of software, applications, browsers, and operating systems.
 Users should also be warned to stay away from insecure websites.
 Installing security software that actively scans websites can help protect endpoints from drive-by downloads.

 5. Phishing attacks

-Phishing attacks are a type of information security threat that into breaking normal security practices and giving up confidential information, including names, addresses, login credentials, Social Security numbers, credit card information and other financial information.
+Phishing attacks are a type of information security threat that employs social engineering to trick users into breaking normal security practices and giving up confidential information, including names, addresses, login credentials, Social Security numbers, credit card information and other financial information.
 In most cases, hackers send out fake emails that look as if they're coming from legitimate sources, such as financial institutions, eBay, PayPal -- and even friends and colleagues.